 A food processor is not only a complicated kitchen tool for preparing all the ingredients.
 Moreover, the food processor includes many blades that can accommodate components of various shapes and sizes.
 Changing blades using different speeds can give you more control.

-Besides, there is a large working bowl at the bottom of the food processor, with a blade at the bottom, which is very suitable for chopping herbs and mincing from gingers to cheese.
+Besides, there is a large working bowl at the bottom of the food processor, with a blade at the bottom, which is a fantastic way to mince gingers and chop herbs or cheese.

 Blender Vs. Food Processor: Similarities